praveenmunagapati/__AICodeFactory/README.md

 ### __AICodeFactory
 I'm trying to make a program that can program a program by itself.
+The idea is to make program do programming stuff as much as possible.
+Human just to need to program the verifying and feedback part, AI should tries to figure out how to program by itself.

 	* API seems to be necessary and THEY ARE NEEDED!
 	* Give Limited choices for Program, use generated API for output.
 Pair control.
 Evaluation Method